Who are Venture Capitalists?

 British Venture Capital Association

 Entrepreneurs who want to investigate whether venture capital is what they need can contact the British Venture Capital Association.
-This can provide some initial help and introduce entrepreneurs to venture capital companies.Business energy with a difference
+This can provide some initial help and introduce entrepreneurs to venture capital companies.- A Guide to Late Payment Regulations

 - Can European Banking Services Help UK Businesses?